whosonfirst/go-whosonfirst-sqlite/README.md

   -geojson
     	Index the 'geojson' table
   -geometries
-    	Index the 'geometries' table (requires that libspatialite be installed) -live-hard-die-fast
+    	Index the 'geometries' table (requires that libspatialite already be installed) -live-hard-die-fast
     	Enable various performance-related pragmas at the expense of possible (unlikely) database corruption -mode string